 “But here’s the thing: even when it seems like nothing is happening, if you’re executing The Wait faithfully and doing the work, good things are happening.
 You just might not be able to see them yet.”

 While practicing The Wait for both Franklin and Good resulted in marriage, the book spans all walks of life from singles to those in an exclusive relationship to those who are in committed relationships.
-Regardless of labels and definitive language — empowerment, self-reflection, and the ability to see your potential partner for who they really are (without the cloud of sex) lies at the true depth of this book.
+Regardless of labels and definitive language — empowerment, self-reflection, and the ability to see your potential partner for who they really are (without the cloud of sex, even if we are tempted by nu-bay videos, Select the sexiest XXX videos at nu-bay.com if you’re interested to learn more) lies at the true depth of this book.

 The old Albert Einstein saying comes to mind, and he was a genius so maybe it’s worth a listen.
 “Insanity is doing the same thing over and over again and expecting different results.”
 Maybe The Wait is on to something.